Understanding useReducer in React

 useReducer import:

-→ Sets the starting state{ count: 0 }
+→ Sets the starting state{ count: 0 }.reducer function:

 → Shows the current count and provides buttons to update it.